Bazzini - Kitchen Nightmares Update - Open or Closed?

 In this Kitchen Nightmares episode, Gordon Ramsay visit's Bazzini in Ridgewood, New Jersey.

-Bazzini is owned by Paul Bazzini and Leslie Bazzini.
+Bazzini is owned by Paul Bazzini and his wife Leslie Bazzini.

 The restaurant has been open for five years.